No Win, No Fee (818) 990-8300

 Examples of Sexual Harassment in the Workplace

 California law states harassment can occur even if you aren't the direct target.
 Witnessing such behavior can contribute to a hostile work environment.
-Learn more about California sexual harassment laws.
+If you believe you have been a victim of such behavior, it is well advised to speak with a Los Angeles sexual harassment lawyer.
+Our firm, Kingsley Szamet Employment Lawyers, offers free initial consultations to victims of workplace sexual harassment.

 Employer Responsibilities Under California Sexual Harassment Laws